 “The end of furlough payouts will impact all businesses,” Emma Fox from Fresh Financials added.
 “I think most (redundancy) conversations will be happening when they can see how sales are performing and the impact on cash flow.”

 The key to adapting to the end of furlough payments is to plan ahead.
-Businesses that will emerge from this crisis and thrive are those that have a clear view of their runway and use cash flow forecasting to guide their decision-making.
+Businesses that will emerge from this crisis and thrive are those that have a clear view of their cash runway and use cash flow forecasting to guide their decision-making.

 Using Float’s scenario planning feature you can prepare for a number of different potential scenarios and see how various decisions could impact your business.

 Accountant Lauren Harvey told us about one of her creative agency clients who is using scenario planning to create a plan of action to get their business back on track.
 “At the moment they are sat on a lot of cash, and we want to make sure they can see what it’s going to look like once these projects are spent,” Lauren said.
-The accountant is also encouraging all her clients to use Float to keep track of their VAT, tax and PAYE liabilities, particularly those who have deferred.
+The accountant is also encouraging all her clients to use Float to keep track of their VAT, tax and PAYE liabilities, particularly those who have deferred such payments.

-We understand this is a daunting time for businesses in the UK and further afield, but with careful cash flow forecasting, you can move your business into the next phase ready for recovery.
+We understand this is a daunting time for many businesses in the UK and further afield, but with careful cash flow forecasting, you can move your business into the next phase ready for recovery.